Dynamic CoVaR Modeling and Estimation: Conclusion

 \section{Conclusion}

-Our first main contribution is to propose a flexible, semiparametric approach for modeling (VaR, CoVaR).
-To the extent that we only model (VaR, CoVaR) and not the full predictive distribution, we `let the tails speak for themselves' \citep{DuM83}.
-As we find in an empirical application on the systemic riskiness of US financial institutions, this yields models that improve upon benchmark DCC--GARCH models in terms of predictive accuracy.
+Our first main contribution is to propose a flexible, semiparametric approach for modeling (VaR, CoVaR) over time.
+Since we only model (VaR, CoVaR) and not the full predictive distribution, we ``let the tails speak for themselves'' \citep{DuM83}.
+As we find in an empirical application on the systemic riskiness of US financial institutions, this yields models that improve upon benchmark DCC--GARCH processes in terms of predictive accuracy.
 As a second main contribution, we propose a two-step M-estimator for the model parameters and derive its large sample properties.
 From an econometric perspective, our proofs are non-standard since the loss function that has to be used for the CoVaR is not only non-smooth, but also discontinuous in the VaR model (parameter).

 We expect our modeling framework to have applications beyond the one considered here, for instance in predictive CoVaR regressions as in \citet{AB16}.
-Furthermore, in macroeconomics, \citet{ABG19,Aea21} have recently drawn attention to tail risks and their interconnections by popularizing the Growth-at-Risk, which is simply the VaR of GDP growth.
-Hence, the modeling approach developed in this paper could be relevant for studying interconnections of macroeconomic risks.
-Much like \citet{BS21} compared the predictive accuracy of Growth-at-Risk model, our model may be used as a competitor in \textit{Co}-Growth-at-Risk comparisons.
+Furthermore, in macroeconomics, \citet{ABG19,Aea21} have recently drawn attention to tail risks and their interconnections by popularizing the Growth-at-Risk.
+Hence, the models proposed in this paper could become relevant for studying interconnections of macroeconomic risks.
+Much like \citet{BS21} compared the predictive accuracy of different Growth-at-Risk models, our models may be used as competitors in \textit{Co}-Growth-at-Risk comparisons.

 \appendixpagename{Appendix} \appendixpage